iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limit Part I.md

 $$

 On the last line it asserts given any $n$, there always exists a $k \in \mathbb N$ such that $x \in A_{n + k}$, which allows us to construct a subsequence sequence $k_n$ of natural numbers such that $x \in A_{k_n}$ for all $n \in \mathbb N$.
-Therefore the Liminf case had been demonstrated.
+Therefore, the limit infimum case had been demonstrated.

 Similarly, we consider that